 HUD provides block grant funds to each state for the Emergency Solutions Grants program (hereafter ESG).
-The State of North Carolina, through the NC DHHS, Division of Aging and Adult Services, Adult Services Section determines and distributes ESG money to each CoC in North Carolina and to Regional Committees within the NC BoS CoC.
-NCCEH staff and the Project Review Committee review and score ESG applications and provide a recommended slate of applications to the Steering Committee for approval.
-NCCEH completes and submits the Regional Application on behalf of CoC.
-After approval, project applicants submit their applications to NC DHHS.
+The State of North Carolina, through DHHS, Division of Aging and Adult Services, Adult Services Section determines and distributes ESG money to each CoC in North Carolina and to Regional Committees within NC BoS CoC.
+Regional Committees manage the project application process for ESG with guidance from NC BoS CoC staff.
+The NC BoS CoC has the authority to review and approve ESG applications.